The light was fading.

 Downstairs, a door closed.
 At the same time the sun, already muffled by a white blanket of cloud cover, vanished behind the buildings across the street.

 Drawing his hand out of Harry's, John got up and wobbled over to the window, pulling open the heavy russet-coloured curtains and pushing up the sash.
 The cold freshness of the spring evening flowed in, soothing the dry heat in his face and hands.

 Clinging to the windowsill, he looked down at them as if he was seeing them for the first time.
 Both trembling under that white-knuckled grip - the left worse than the right.
 Split knuckles on the right hand.
 Blood under the fingernails...

 He had traces of Sherlock's brains under his fingernails.

-There was barely time to turn away from the windowsill before he heaved and vomited.
+There was barely time to turn away from the windowsill before he heaved.
 Sour water and Temazepam splashed onto his shoes and the surrounding floorboards.